 1. Set Clear Credit Policies

-- Define eligibility criteria for credit approvals.
+- Define eligibility criteria for credit approvals to help the AR manager manage risk effectively.

 2. Automate Invoicing and Payment Tracking